Advanced Pet Surgery in Pewaukee

 Different scope procedures have different names and some of the common ones we perform include:

-- Endoscopy - which involves a long flexible tube down the throat and into the esophagus, stomach, and intestine.
+- Endoscopy - which involves a long flexible scope down the throat and into the esophagus, stomach, and intestine.
 This procedure is valuable for seeing the stomach, and can also be used to retrieve objects pets have eaten

 Our Safety Protocols